Arcadia-Science/2024-protein-universe/README.md

 ### Methods

-TODO: Include a brief, step-wise overview of analyses performed.

-> Example:
->
-> 1. Download scripts using `download.sh`.
+> 1. Download, clean, and organize data using `protein-universe-data.R`.
-> 2. Preprocess using `./preprocessing.sh -a data/`
+> 2. Load supporting functions using `protein-universe-utils.R`
-> 3. Run analysis script using `analysis.Rscript`
+> 3. Run analyses using `protein-universe-analysis.R`
-> 4. Generate figures using `pub/make_figures.R`.

 ### Compute Specifications

-TODO: Describe what compute resources were used to develop and run the analysis.
-For example, you could list the operating system, number of cores, RAM, and storage space.
-You should log any major changes to the compute specifications here as they happen.
+All analyses were done on an Apple MacBook Pro running macOS Montery with 32GB RAM, 10 cores, and 1TB of storage.

 ## Contributing